growthbook/growthbook/packages/sdk-js/README.md

 - **value** - the JSON value of the feature
 - **source** - why the value was assigned to the user.
 One of `unknownFeature`, `defaultValue`, `force`, or `experiment`
 - **on** and **off** which are simply the JSON value cast to booleans
+- **tracked** - true if an experiment was used to determine the value and your trackingCallback was called

 ## Feature Definitions